The United States has July 4. France has 14 juillet. And Switzerland celebrates the National Day on August 1.

 1. Augustweggli Buns

-The taste of a honey depends much from its origin and composition.
+The taste of honey depends very much on its origin and composition.
 We picked up a pot of honey from Ticino, hoping that the warmth of the southern sun will make its way onto our 1.
-Augustweggli bun!
+Augustweggli bun.

 Swiss Style Cheese Spread

 Still more cheese, this one a classic: The packaging for "Swiss Style" cheese spread has not changed in decades - and neither has its taste!
-Since each spread has a different flavor, the most unpopular one is always left in the end...
-In my family, "meat" flavor was a regular looser!
+Since each cheese spread has a different flavor, the most unpopular one is always left in the end...
+In my family, the "meat" flavor was a regular looser.

 Patriotic Boiled Eggs

 They may not taste better, but these patriotic Swiss eggs are sure to create a scene!
-A limited edition only available during July, these boiled eggs simply cannot be missed on a Newly Swissed brunch table!
+A limited edition is only available during July, these boiled eggs simply cannot be missed on a Newly Swissed brunch table.

 Cervelat Sausage

 The cervelat is Switzerland's national sausage.
 160 million are produced each year to still the Swiss appetite.
-Do the math, and this will average to about 25 per person, annually!
-We like cervelats BBQ'ed on a firepit, but Mamiko figured out a way to sauté them in a frying pan!
+Do the math, and this will average to about 25 per person, annually.
+We like cervelats BBQ'ed on a firepit, but Mamiko found a way to sauté them in a frying pan.

 And in a country with so many dialects, there are numerous names: Cervelas (French), Klöpfer (Basel), or Servela (Zürich).
 What do you call it in English?